2015 FIELD SCHOOL EXCAVATION

 Participants are lodged in small groups (generally 4-6 people) in typical Italian houses in the historic center, where they eat/drink, shop, and interact with contemporary Romans.
 Modern Rome is an ideal place to live and study, offering all of the amenities and attractions of a major European capital with an international character, while retaining the charm and feel of a small city with a strong local color.
 It is well-connected to most major European (and some Italian) destinations via low-cost airlines operating out of its two international airports, as well as to the rest of Italy via the extensive network of the Italian National Railways—Florence and Naples are just 90 minutes away by rail, and the nearest beach is just 30 minutes away at Ostia Lido.

 The Summer Archaeological Field School also offers the chance to meet, and make lasting friendships with, like-minded people representing a wide range of majors at both the undergraduate and postgraduate levels from all parts of the United States, and even the world.
-The 2013 program included participants from University of Southern California, University of Texas at Austin, University of New Mexico, University of Minnesota – Twin Cities, University of Kentucky – Lexington, University of Wisconsin – Madison, Rice University, California State University – Fresno, San Francisco State University, New York University, Colby College, Pitzer College, Swarthmore College, Anne Arundel Community College, and Washington Latin Public Charter School.
-They were joined by students from the Universities of Toronto and Victoria in Canada, the University of Warwick in the United Kingdom, and St. John’s International University in Torino.
+The 2014 program included participants from the University of Southern California, California State University – Fresno, University of Pittsburgh – Greensburg, Gettysburg College, Rhodes College, Texas A&M University, Smith College, Dartmouth College, Boston University, and University of Vermont.
+They were joined by students from the University of Manitoba and Western University in Canada, University College London and the University of Leicester in the United Kingdom, Lund University in Sweden, and the University of Western Australia.

-Thanks to their training in Rome, graduates of the Summer Archaeological Field School have pursued, or are currently pursuing, graduate studies in Archaeology, Art History, or Classics/Classical Archaeology in rigorous programs around the United States and the United Kingdom, including Boston University, New York University, University of Kansas, University of Toronto, Brandeis University, Bryn Mawr College, University College London, Oxford University, and Durham University.
+Thanks to their training in Rome, many graduates of the Summer Archaeological Field School have pursued, or are currently pursuing, graduate studies in Archaeology, Art History, or Classics/Classical Archaeology in rigorous programs around the United States and the United Kingdom, including Boston University, New York University, University of Kansas, University of Pennsylvania, University of Toronto, Brandeis University, Bryn Mawr College, University College London, Oxford University, and Durham University.

 Area B consists of a well-preserved stretch of a Roman road—likely the last major phase of the Via Ostiensis dating to the early Middle Ages—flanked by a small circular Late Republican mausoleum built in cement and travertine.
 In Late Antiquity the core of the mausoleum was converted into an octagonal structure, and in the Middle Ages it was re-used again as a place of burial.